 One of CIF’s founding goals was to provide computing services and assistance to the University community.
 We host semesterly tech seminars based on the needs and interests of the community, give out free CIF accounts with web hosting for undergrads, and manage a computer lab with free printing for undergrads who sign up for access through our site.
 We also provide technical assistance with our Help@CIF support service.
 For those on floor who are interested in working with hardware and helping those in need, maintaining the lab and giving support to the community can be a pain at times but is a truly satisfying and unique experience!

 The lab is one of CIF’s offerings to the University community.
-It offers free printing and a diverse range of operating systems to suite your preferences, but the space isn’t just for public computing and printing!
+It offers free printing and a diverse range of operating systems to suit your preferences, but the space isn’t just for public computing and printing!
 We’ve got a growing library of video games and consoles, a Neo Geo arcade machine, and a public dongle library.
 The lab also serves as a social space for movie showings, seminars, and studying.

 Access to the lab is free, but you’ll need to register an account for your student ID card to let you in.
 You’ll also get free file storage with web hosting, on us!